 Different ways of understanding disabilities

-Over the past couple of centuries, disabilities are seen as a medical problem.
+Over the past couple of centuries, disabilities have been seen mainly as a medical problem.
 This means that we think of some persons’ bodies or minds having some kind of “defect”, which has to be corrected by an operation or physiotherapy or other treatment.
 This way of understanding disability is called “medical model of disability”.
-This model considers some persons as “normal” and looks at disability as “not being normal” and being a problem of the individual.
+This model considers some persons as “normal”, it looks at disability as “not being normal” and being a problem of the individual.

 There is a third way of thinking about disability.
 In this third way, we think of all human beings being different from each other and having different needs.
-Here disability is seen as barriers created by the societies so that some persons are not able to participate equally in the community life.
-This is called a “social model of disability” and is a collective issue.
+Here disability is seen as a result of the barriers created by the societies so that some persons are not able to participate equally in the community life.
+Barriers creating disability can be physical, social, cultural, economic and attitudinal.
+If we can break those barriers, persons with disabilities can participate in most of the life-activities like other persons.
+This is called a “social model of disability”.

 Impact of Social Model of Disability

-Looking at the systemic cause of disability as the barriers created by the society has played an important role in some of our social innovations.
-Making of ramps, smoothing the edges of the side-walks, having red lights with acoustic signals, having subtitles in videos and sign language translators are examples of making the world accessible to persons by removing the barriers.
+Looking at the systemic causes of disabilities as the barriers created by the society has played an important role in some of our social innovations.
+Making of ramps in the buildings, smoothing the edges of the side-walks for the wheel chairs, having red lights with acoustic signals for blind persons, having subtitles in videos and sign language translators for deaf and hard-of-hearing persons, are some examples of making the world accessible by removing the barriers.

-Many of these changes make life easier not only for persons with disabilities but also for elderly persons, sick persons, pregnant women and parents with babies in a pram.
+Many of these changes make life easier not only for persons with disabilities but also for others such as elderly persons, sick persons, pregnant women and parents with babies in a pram.

 Social model of disability is used for Emancipatory Disability Research (EDR) – that is research for promoting empowerment of persons with disabilities.
 By focusing on the barriers created by the societies, this kind of research helps us to fight for our human rights and to change our societies so that we become more inclusive.

-Research for empowerment needs to focus on collective and systemic challenges faced by marginalised persons.
+Research for empowerment needs to focus on collective and systemic challenges faced by the different groups of marginalised persons.
 In this way, we can promote discussions and understandings about how societies exclude and oppress people, so that we can then raise our voices and fight for our rights.
 This whole process creates empowerment.

 The next step will be to understand how can organise an ER process in practice.
 That will be the subject of my next post.

-Note 2: All the images used in this post are from an emancipatory research project in Gaza, Palestine.
-You can check the full list of articles on this theme.
+All the images used in this post are from an emancipatory research project in Gaza, Palestine.